 Anna Nikoghosyan20 May 2020

-FemHouse's co-founder has created a space where activists, scholars and artists can come togeth
+Creating a space in Yerevan where activists, scholars and artists can come together

 A young woman is at the centre of an initiative to open a hub where women, queer and trans people can be free and imagine their own realities.
 This is a difficult cause in Armenia, where a heteronormative discourse dominates.
 Recently, FemHouse was forced to move for the third time in its short existence.